 It is still a very grey area.
 However, you can evaluate the risk of a type 4 hypersensitivity reaction, which are cell-mediated reactions and are commonplace with both autoimmune diseases and allergies.
 A delayed reaction to a dermal filler would be a manifestation of an autoimmune disease as there is hyperactivity in the immune system.

-Are autoimmune diseases an automatic contraindication for dermal filler treatment?
+Are autoimmune diseases a contraindication for dermal filler treatment?

 The short answer is no. If the autoimmune disease is well-controlled and well-managed, then the chances of a reaction or complication are low.

 In fact the statement, “no causal relationship has been established between the use of filler and autoimmune diseases like dermatomyositis/polymyositis, lupus erythematosus, rheumatoid arthritis or scleroderma,” was published in the Journal of Cutaneous Aesthetic Surgery in 2010 by Philippe Lafaille and Anthony Benedetto in a paper entitled Fillers: Contraindications, Side Effects and Precautions.

 Most dermal filler manufacturers will recommend that you do not treat a patient with an autoimmune disease during a so-called active period for the disease, what we may refer to as having a “flare-up”.
 In such times, it would be an absolute contraindication to electively treat them with a filler product, whilst they are in an unstable medical state.
 All practitioners should avoid

 Listen to what your patients tell you, look for things which may raise red flags or demonstrate uncertainty.
 Examples may include that they have started taking a new medication for their condition recently, they may feel like they’re “coming down with something” (signs of a viral infection), they may be pregnant or trying to conceive.
 All of these would increase uncertainty on the outcomes of treatment yet are easily avoided by waiting and considering treating later.